Get an overview of your company’s recurring costs – Subscription management for CEOs

 “As a small organisation, you think you’re in control of these things.
 Substly showed us otherwise.”

 Robert Orbelin, Director at Gothenburg School of Business, Economics & Law

-Subscription management tools have only been available to large corporations but with the rise of services like Substly, it is easier than ever for small and medium-sized companies to gather their subscription-based services, users and costs in one place.
+Subscription management tools have only been available to large corporations.
+With the rise of services like Substly, it is easier than ever for small and medium-sized companies to gather their subscription-based services, users, and costs in one place.
 Make sure you get the overview you need and help you avoid leaving money on the table.